 That was then but this is now, as ABC sang.
-So how does the music from that day stand up in 2015?
+But how does the music from that day stand up in 2015?

 Naysayers claim that most of the acts appeared simply to further their careers.
 Well, yes, surely that was a factor for the younger artists but it’s a crushingly cynical view.
 Anyway, did you buy ANY music as a direct result of seeing Live Aid on the box (Queen’s Greatest Hits doesn’t count)?

 I just enjoyed it for what it was.
-Anyway, most of my favourite pop acts didn’t get anywhere near Live Aid (Scritti, Jacko, Propaganda, Level 42, Prefab) and never would.
+Anyway, most of my favourite pop acts didn’t get anywhere near Live Aid (Scritti, Jacko, Propaganda, Level 42, Prefab).
 It’s hard to really complain when the event has raised over £150 million.